-The North American Free Trade Agreement (NAFTA) ensures good relations between the U.S., Canada, and Mexico when it comes to transporting goods.
+The United States-Mexico-Canada Agreement (USMCA) ensures good relations between the U.S., Canada, and Mexico when it comes to transporting goods.
 However, shipping goods from the U.S. to Canada is still considered to be an international shipment.
 Due to this, you will still need to complete the relevant paperwork and ensure your shipments meet the relevant standards at customs.

 Of course, one shipment may contain a variety of different goods.
 If so, you’ll need to complete this paperwork for every different product classification and ensure that the relevant documentation accompanies the shipment throughout its journey.

 Due to the complexities involved with international freight shipping, most importers and exporters choose to use freight forwarders in Canada, even when shipments originate in the U.S.

 With expert knowledge, streamlined processes and exemplary standards, a freight forwarding company in Canada can ensure your U.S. shipments cross the border without delay and without unnecessary costs.

 If you plan on shipping goods to or from Canada, you’re going to require dedicated shipping services.
 By using a dedicated freight forward company to handle the transportation, you can also take advantage of customs brokerage services, advanced technological input, and enhanced safety and security.
 We offer services from many states and cities, including Michigan and in Detroit.

 At R+L Global Logistics, we’re committed to providing effective and efficient freight forwarding services across the world.
 With an array of freight services, we can provide swift transportation of goods to and from any location.
 Whether you require domestic shipping from one town to another, ocean freight services across the water or express shipping via a dedicated air charter, we can make it happen.